Home » Posts tagged "Quotations"

 Churchil on AV and political engagement

 In the course of the debate on the Alternative Vote, Churchill has been occasionally quoted, usually from the following section of his relevant 1931 speech: The plan that they have adopted is the worst of all possible plans.
-It is the stupidest, the least scientific and the most unreal that the Government have embodied in their Bill.
-The decision of 100 or more constituencies, perhaps 200, is to be determined by the most worthless votes given for the most worthless candidates. […]
+It is the stupidest, the least scientific and the most unreal that the […]

 The Protection of Freedoms Bill

 I attended much of the second reading debate on the Protection of Freedoms Bill today, conscious that liberty is still the subject about which I have written most, judging by the tag cloud, bottom right.
-There’s much in the Bill to be glad about and I shall certainly support it but of course I would have liked it to do more.
-I discover that many of my colleagues are less concerned about these issues than I might have liked: we […]
+There’s much in the Bill to be glad about and I shall certainly support it […]

 Quote of the day – Sean Corrigan on political economy